The Foundation for a Meaningful Life Kindergarten - Grade 9 in Southborough, MA

 The part of her work that Jennifer enjoys most is meeting and getting to know applicant students and their families.
 “Hearing about all the things each student loves to do, finding out what has worked well in school, and learning about each student’s hopes and dreams for the future makes this work endlessly rewarding.
 Helping parents understand the fit between our program and their child as a learner and as a citizen of the world gives them a chance to consider both who their child is today and who their child is poised to become.”

 Jennifer lives nearby with her family, and they all enjoy cooking together, traveling, and spending time outdoors.
-She participates in Fay's Community Connections group to help foster dialog within our open, caring, and diverse school and has served as a student advisor.
+She has participated in Fay's Community Connections group to help foster dialog within our open, caring, and diverse school and has served as a student advisor.
 She has coached town soccer, volunteered with the Girl Scouts, and has mentored elementary school students through a reading program in partnership with Boston Public Schools.

 Amanda joined Fay in July 2021 as Associate Director of Admission.
 She brings with her 20 years of high school and middle school admission experience in the Boston area, having most recently worked at Dana Hall School.
 Amanda was drawn to working at Fay after years of interviewing Fay students and reading Fay applications.
 Amanda has always appreciated the wonderful balance of strong work ethic, intellectual curiosity, and love of community demonstrated by Fay students and looks forward to now working directly with Fay students and families.